M66B/FairEmail/FAQ.md

 Identities represent email addresses you are sending *from*.

-Some providers allow you to have multiple email aliases.
+Some providers allow you to have multiple aliases.
-You can configure these by setting the email address field to the alias address and setting the user name field to your main email address.
+You can configure these by setting the email address field of an additional identity to the alias address and setting the user name field to your main email address.

+Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message, if your provider allows this.

+FairEmail will automatically update the passwords of related identities when you update the password of the associated account or a related identity.

 <br />